Skip to main content

 premiere project manager

-• Select all sequences you want to import (or just the ones you need)
+• Select the sequences you want to import.

 • Choose “Collect Files and Copy to New Location”